tylerd/HOL-IntroToWindowsAzureAD/HOL.md

 	_Adding an Application to Active Directory_

-	> **Note:** No application can take advantage of Windows Azure AD without having been registered: this is both for security reasons (only apps that the administrator approves of should be allowed) and practical considerations (interaction with Windows Azure AD entails use of specific open protocols, which in turn require the knowledge of key parameters describing the app).
+	> **Note:** No application can take advantage of Windows Azure AD if they are not registered: this is both for security reasons (only apps that are approved by the administrator should be allowed) and practical considerations (interaction with Windows Azure AD entails the use of specific open protocols, which in turn require the knowledge of key parameters describing the app).

 1. Enter the name of your application (e.g.: _Expense Report_) and select **Single Sign-on** for the type of access.
 Click **Next**.